OguzPastirmaci/misc/k8s-ubuntu-rdma-oci.md

 ## IMPORTANT NOTES

 ### Images
 The images you use for management and worker nodes matter.
+The Kubernetes cluster uses Node Feature Discovery (NFD) for labeling the nodes automatically.
+If you use an image with OFED drivers installed for the management nodes, NFD will incorrectly label them as RDMA capable.

 This guide assumes that you use the following images:

 **Management:** Canonical-Ubuntu-20.04-2022.07.15-0 (OCI platform image - any Ubuntu 20.04 image without the OFED drivers should work)

 **Worker:** Ubuntu-20-OFED-5.4-3.4.0.0-2022.07.15-0

-The Kubernetes cluster uses [Node Feature Discovery (NFD)](https://github.com/kubernetes-sigs/node-feature-discovery) for labeling the nodes automatically.
-If you use an image with OFED drivers installed for the management nodes, NFD will incorrectly label them as RDMA capable.

 ### GPU Driver